Section 1. Types of Charts Available

 - Airport Obstruction Charts (OC).
 The OC is a 1:12,000 scale graphic depicting 14 CFR Part 77, Objects Affecting Navigable Airspace, surfaces, a representation of objects that penetrate these surfaces, aircraft movement and apron areas, navigational aids, prominent airport buildings, and a selection of roads and other planimetric detail in the airport vicinity.
 Also included are tabulations of runway and other operational data.

 - FAA Aeronautical Chart User's Guide.
 A booklet designed to be used as a teaching aid and reference document.
 It describes the substantial amount of information provided on FAA's aeronautical charts and publications.
 It includes explanations and illustrations of chart terms and symbols organized by chart type.
-The users guide is available for free download at the AIS website.
+The users guide is available for free download at the website.

 The Digital Aeronautical Information CD (DAICD).
 The DAICD is a combination of the NAVAID Digital Data File, the Digital Chart Supplement, and the Digital Obstacle File on one Compact Disk.
 These three digital products are no longer sold separately.
 The files are updated every 56 days and are available by subscription only.

 - The NAVAID Digital Data File.
 This file contains a current listing of NAVAIDs that are compatible with the National Airspace System.
-This file contains all NAVAIDs including ILS and its components, in the U.S., Puerto Rico, and the Virgin Islands plus bordering facilities in Canada, Mexico, and the Atlantic and Pacific areas.
+This file contains all NAVAIDs including and its components, in the U.S., Puerto Rico, and the Virgin Islands plus bordering facilities in Canada, Mexico, and the Atlantic and Pacific areas.

 - The Digital Obstacle File.
 This file describes all obstacles of interest to aviation users in the U.S., with limited coverage of the Pacific, Caribbean, Canada, and Mexico.
 The obstacles are assigned unique numerical identifiers, accuracy codes, and listed in order of ascending latitude within each state or area.

 - The Coded Instrument Flight Procedures (CIFP) (ARINC 424 [Ver 13 & 15]).
 The CIFP is a basic digital dataset, modeled to an international standard, which can be used as a basis to support navigation.
-Initial data elements included are: Airport and Helicopter Records, and NDB Navigation aids, en route waypoints and airways.
-Additional data elements will be added in subsequent releases to include: departure procedures, standard terminal arrivals, and GPS/RNAV instrument approach procedures.
+Initial data elements included are: Airport and Helicopter Records, VHF and Navigation aids, en route waypoints and airways.
+Additional data elements will be added in subsequent releases to include: departure procedures, standard terminal arrivals, and / instrument approach procedures.
 The database is updated every 28 days.
 The data is available by subscription only and is distributed on CD-ROM or by ftp download.

-- digital-Visual Charts (d-VC).
+digital-Visual Charts (d-VC).
 These digital VFR charts are geo-referenced images of FAA Sectional Aeronautical, TAC, and Helicopter Route charts.
 Additional digital data may easily be overlaid on the raster image using commonly available Geographic Information System software.
 Data such as weather, temporary flight restrictions, obstacles, or other geospatial data can be combined with d-VC data to support a variety of needs.
 The file resolution is 300 dots per inch and the data is 8-bit color.
-The data is provided as a GeoTIFF and distributed on DVD-R media and on the AIS website.
+The data is provided as a GeoTIFF and distributed on DVD-R media and on the website.
 The root mean square error of the transformation will not exceed two pixels.
-Digital-VC DVDs are updated every 28 days and are available by subscription only.
+Digital-VCs are updated every 56 days and are available by subscription only.

 - The Digital Aeronautical Information CD (DAICD).
 The DAICD is a combination of the NAVAID Digital Data File, the Digital Chart Supplement, and the Digital Obstacle File on one Compact Disk.
 These three digital products are no longer sold separately.
 The files are updated every 56 days and are available by subscription only.